MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-samples-query.md

 Get started learning about KQL queries with a dataset from the samples gallery.

-1. Sign in to the [Azure Data Explorer web UI](https://dataexplorer.azure.com/home) using your Microsoft account or Azure Active Directory user identity.
+1. Sign in to the [Azure Data Explorer web UI](https://dataexplorer.azure.com/home) using your Microsoft account or Microsoft Entra user identity.

 1. In the **Home** page, select **Explore sample data with KQL**.